Self-Hosting Quickstart Guide (5 min)

 Upgrade

-To upgrade NetBird to the latest version:
+Upgrade your NetBird installation to the latest version.

 Troubleshoot